Accessing the Aerial Photography Collection

 Requesting to View Aerial Photography

 The collection is not available on a walk-in basis.
-Patrons must submit an Aerial Photography Research Request to view the collection.
-They will be notified by the research service when the items are ready (3 - 5 business days), patrons are emailed a link where they can view and download the images.
+Patrons must submit an Aerial Photography Research Request.
+Once the request has been processed (3 - 5 business days), patrons are emailed a link where they can view and download the images.
 In person viewing of the actual prints is currently restricted due to temporary health and safety precautions implemented to protect patrons during the COVID-19 pandemic.
 Please contact us if you have questions about accessing and viewing the collection.